dev-bio/adv_apply/README.md

 # Advanced Apply
+Using template metaprogramming to 'magically' and ergonomically destructure pairs and tuples at compile time without any peformance penalty.
+The operations are usually [inlined](https://godbolt.org/z/dfYz5E9aq) on the first optimization pass.
+The order of the lambda parameters doesn't matter, only in the case where you retrieve items of the same type.

-Using template metaprogramming to 'magically' destructure pairs and tuples at compile time.
-Not advicable to use anywhere, unless you want to obliterate the compile time of your project.
-This was an experiment to explore the type system of C++ and its capabilities, this also allowed me to create some neat interfaces for a side project.
+This was an experiment to explore the type system of C++ and its capabilities.

 ``` c++
 #include "adv_apply.hpp"